Saros: 13 Essential Tips to Survive on Carcosa Early

 • Kill the enemies that control space first.

-• Spend lucinite on consistency before greed.
+• Spend Lucenite on consistency before burst.

 Combat mechanics that keep you alive